-The Reserve for Obsolescence - Since the amount of inventoriable cost that we will truly recoup through sales cannot be known with exact certainty, we rely upon both past sales experience and future sales forecasts.
+The Reserve for Obsolescence - Since the value of inventory that will ultimately be realized cannot be known with exact certainty, we rely upon both past sales experience and future sales forecasts.
 Inventory is considered obsolete if we have withdrawn those products from the market or if we had no sales of the product for the past 12 months, and have no sales forecasted for the next 12 months.
 Accordingly, a reserve in an amount equal to 100% of the cost of such inventory is recorded in order to reduce the carrying value to net realizable value.
-While such write-offs have historically been within its expectations, we cannot guarantee this will continue in the future.
+While such write-offs have historically been within expectations, we cannot guarantee this will continue in the future.

-Income Taxes - We review our deferred income taxes on a regular basis to evaluate their recoverability based on projections of the turnaround timing of our deferred tax liabilities, projections of future taxable income, and tax planning strategies that we might employ to utilize such assets, including net operating loss carryforwards.
+Income Taxes - We review our deferred income taxes on a regular basis to evaluate their recoverability based on projections of future taxable income in each jurisiction and tax planning strategies that we might employ to utilize such assets, including net operating loss carryforwards.
 Based on the positive and negative evidence described in Financial Accounting Standards Board Statement No. 109, "Accounting for Income Taxes," we establish a valuation allowance against the net deferred assets of a taxing jurisdiction in which we operate unless it is "more likely than not" that we will recover such assets through the above means.
 In the future, our evaluation of the need for the valuation allowance will be significantly influenced by our ability to achieve profitability and our ability to predict and achieve future projections of taxable income.

 The Company operates in a number of different countries around the world.
 In 2003 the Company began to manufacture its products in Switzerland, where it has received a permanent income tax rate commitment from the Swiss government as an incentive to establish a manufacturing plant there.
 The Company does not provide deferred tax assets on temporary differences scheduled to reverse after the commitment period because all of its earnings are included in the current tax provision.
-Approximately 60% of all finished goods shipments come from the Swiss plant, with the balance coming from the Company's manufacturing facilities located in the United States.

 Significant judgment is required to determine our worldwide provision for income taxes.
 In the ordinary course of global business, there are many transactions for which the ultimate tax outcome is uncertain.
-We have appropriately reserved for our tax uncertainties based on the criteria established by SFAS No. 5, "Accounting for loss contingencies".
-Some of the uncertainties arise as a result of inter-company arrangements to share revenue and costs.
-In such arrangements there are uncertainties about the amount and manner of such sharing, which could ultimately result in changes once the arrangements are reviewed by taxing authorities.
+We have appropriately reserved for our tax uncertainties based on the criteria established by SFAS No. 5, "Accounting for Loss Contingencies".

-The Reserve For Warranties - The Company establishes a liability for included twelve-month warranties by the creation of a warranty reserve, which is an estimate of the repair expenses likely to be incurred for the remaining period of warranty measured in installation-months in each major product group.
+The Reserve For Warranties - The Company establishes a liability for twelve-month warranties included with the initial purchase price of the equipment by the creation of a warranty reserve, which is an estimate of the repair expenses likely to be incurred for the remaining period of warranty measured in installation-months in each major product group.
 Warranty reserve is reflected in accrued liabilities in the accompanying consolidated balance sheets.
-The warranty expense is estimated by determining the total repair expenses for each product group in the period and determining a rate of repair expenses per installation month.
+The warranty expense is estimated by determining the total repair expenses for each product group in the period and determining a rate of repair expense per installation month.
 The rate is multiplied by the number of machine-months of warranty for each product group sold during the period to determine the provision for warranty expenses for the period.
 The Company reevaluates its exposure to warranty costs at the end of each period using the estimated expense per installation month for each major product group, the number of machines remaining under warranty and the remaining number of months each machine will be under warranty.
-While such expenses have historically been within its expectations, we cannot guarantee this will continue in the future.
+While such expenses have historically been within expectations, we cannot guarantee this will continue in the future.